gradle/gradle/design-docs/template-spec.md

 A spec of the API, DSL or other behaviour that will be visible to the user.

+## Sad day cases

+In what ways can things go wrong?
+What will the user see when things do go wrong?

 # Integration test coverage

 How are we going to test this feature?
+This section should list the scenarios we want to cover.

 # Implementation approach